partha-sen/tiny-router/README.md

 ## What is “tiny-router” ?

+It’s a maven library.
+It helps to dispatch various types of Kafka messages in the kafka consumer to appropriate message handler.

-It’s a maven library, can be added to the Kafka producer and consumer component.
-By defining maven dependency as follows.
+It can be added to the Kafka producer and consumer component by defining maven dependency as follows.
 ``` xml
 <dependency>
 <groupId>io.github.partha-sen</groupId>